sensu/sensu-docs/content/sensu-enterprise/3.1/guides/using-ec2.md

 * [Cross Account Assume Role Policy][14]
 * [Cross Account Assume Role Policy Role][15]

+#### Integration Configuration

-You'll also need to configure the EC2 integration file at `/etc/sensu/conf.d/ec2.json` so that it knows which account should be used when querying the API.
+You'll need to configure the EC2 integration file at `/etc/sensu/conf.d/ec2.json` so that it knows which account should be used when querying the API.
 See the example below:

 {{< highlight json >}}{
   "ec2": {